orenazad/Render-Tracker/README.md

 ### **Realtime Database**

-Each user's project and render queue info needs to be uploaded to an online database so that they can retrieve it from the mobile app, and recieve notifications when items have been completed.
+Each user's project and render queue info needs to be uploaded to an online database so that they can retrieve it from the mobile app, and receive notifications when items have been completed.
 [Firebase offers two different databases for varying use-cases](https://firebase.google.com/docs/firestore/rtdb-vs-firestore).
 I decided to use the Realtime database because it was better suited to what Render Tracker needed.

-The Realtime database is stored as a JSON data, and can be visualized as a tree.
+The Realtime database is stored as JSON data, and can be visualized as a tree.
 In our case, one of the branches is `users`, which holds the render queue info for each user under their Render Tracker `uid`.

 <img width="456" alt="users JSON Tree" src="https://user-images.githubusercontent.com/70298555/137468499-2c03c6cd-2315-4139-acea-c5eceaca3a32.png">